dfinke/Smarter-Excel-with-Generative-AI-and-PowerShell/manuscript/chapter2.md

 ![alt text](images/chapter2/Example1-PowerShell-Shortcut.png)
 ---

-## 🧠 Sprinkle in AI: PSAISuite Joins the Workflow
+### Example 2: 🧠 Sprinkle in AI: PSAISuite Joins the Workflow

 Now imagine you want to describe the dataset or decide which pivot view makes the most sense.
 That’s not about syntax—it’s about **thinking**.
 This is where AI enters.